loredanacirstea/ontrack-dapp/README.md

 Decentralized app for creating contracts with a deadline and observer.

+Needs [MetaMask](https://metamask.io/) with an enabled account to work.
+Use it only on a Test Net!

+Status: prototype.

 ## How it works

 A contract is created between a client and a provider, with an agreed deadline and an Observer contract address.